mikapersson/ANewsSystemImplementation/README.md

 ```

 ## Usage
-After the installation, navigate to the /bin/ directory where the executables now will lie with:
+After the installation, navigate to the /bin/ directory where the executables now will lie with the command:

 ```
 cd ../bin